villez/rbcal/README.md

 to support it even though that is technically feasible.

-There is a simple shell script to install the program for use, `install.sh` However it's very basic and just copies the main script into ~/bin/rbcal and the example configuration file into ~/.rbcal but doesn't do much error checking, except not overwriting a previous configuration file.
-Use carefully, and make sure the ~/bin directory exists beforehand.
-You can also easily do the same thing manually and choose where to put the script, whether to include the config file or not, etc.
+There is a simple shell script to install the program for use, `install`.
+However it's very basic and just copies the main script into `~/bin/rbcal` and the example configuration file into `~/.rbcal` but doesn't do much error checking, except not overwriting a previous configuration file.
+Use carefully, and make sure the `~/bin` directory exists beforehand.
+You can also easily do the same thing manually and choose where to put the script, what to name it, whether to include the config file or not, etc.

 ## The Configuration File

-The ~/.rbcal configuration file is a simple text file that lists dates that should be highlighted.
+The `~/.rbcal` configuration file is a simple text file that lists dates that should be highlighted.
 The dates are listed each on their own row with the format `day month [year]`, meaning that the year is optional, and if it's not provided, the date is highlighted for all